 Some are painted dark colors and placed in full sun, which could mean contents (eggs and nestlings) heat up to the point of death.

-If egg/nestling eating snakes were in the area (which they probably are not in this case), the lack of a wobbling stove pipe baffle could make predation easy.
+If egg/nestling eating snakes were in the area (they are not common in NE Connecticut), the lack of a wobbling stove pipe baffle could make predation easy.
+On the other hand, the skinny mounts (rebar) make predation by raccoons or cats unlikely in the higher boxes.

 You cannot begin to preserve any species of animal unless you preserve the habitat in which it dwells.
 Disturb or destroy that habitat and you will exterminate the species as surely as if you had shot it.
 So conservation means that you have to preserve forest and grassland, river and lake, even the sea itself.
 This is vital not only for the preservation of animal life generally, but for the future existence of man himself—a point that seems to escape many people.